 _______________ Gesneriads west _______ | | | | |_______________ Gesneriads east ____| | | |________________________ Rehmannia

 If this tree represented the real relationships among these groups, it would not matter whether Rehmannia were placed in the gesneriad family.
 There would be five objective groups in this diagram:

 The work of Perret et al. show that as presently constituted, the genera Sinningia, Paliavana, and Vanhouttea are not clades, and therefore cannot be one of those objective groupings we're looking for.
-However, the sinningia tribe as a whole appears to be a natural unit: there are no hybrids between plants in this tribe and plants outside it.
+However, the sinningia alliance as a whole appears to be a natural unit: there are no hybrids between plants in this alliance and plants outside it.